KANDUKURIYASWANTH/The_Saviours/README.md

 Now we are decoding it to know their plan and attack them as one last chance to save the humankind, to save the mother earth form the aliens.

 # Tech stack used
+* Python
+* Jupyter notebook
+* Sklearn.model_selection
+* Tensorflow - Keras
+* Matplotlib
+* Librosa
+* Math
+* Speech_recognition
+* Pydud

+# Approach
+1. Extracting the MFCC values for training audios using librosa
+2. Training audio using keras with MFCC values
+3. Predicting the test audio
+4. Seperating the persons using prediction values
+5. Converting the audio into speech recognition